cloudsigma/cloudsigma-docs/backup_schedulers.rst

 .. literalinclude:: dumps/backupschedulers/backup_scheduler_timezones
      :language: javascript

+Field reference
 Examples of backup schedulers and retention policies
 ----------------------------------------------------
+You can check more detailed information about the scheduelrs fileds in our :doc:`field reference <backup_schedulers_field_reference>`.

 Configure a backup scheduler to create a remote snapshot every 45 minutes and only keep those remote snapshots that were taken in the past 2 days.